honeycombio/intro-to-o11y-go/README.md

 Let's make it easier to see what the "index" query parameter is.

-In the `fibHandler` function in `main.go`, after parsing the index from the query, add it as a custom attribute:
+In the `fibHandler` function in `main.go`, after parsing the index from the query, add it as a custom attribute (search for "CUSTOM ATTRIBUTE" in main.go):

 `trace.SpanFromContext(ctx).SetAttributes(attribute.Int("parameter.index", i))`